jaanga/jaanga.github.io/demo/mm/design-notes.md

 Is it better to have several 10 to 20 second clips than to have a single one minute clip?
 Perhaps getting you to push the buttons to continue make things feel mpre interactive...

+Every object records it possible locations ( position + rotation ) Every clip decides which objects to use
+Every frame decides the tween time and which location and which easing to use for each object